lpmi-13/current-projects/README.md

 ## 231) get a demo playground with honeycomb and walk through a bad code path that needs fixing
 - use the free tier (generous), and hook it up to a k3s cluster where we find one poorly acting codepath.

+## 232) constraint lab
+- network IO
+- disk IO
+- cpu
+- memory
+- It's possible we split this into 4 different labs, not sure, but this would be great to have built